IanRamosC/wistia-upload/README.md

 Wistia Upload Component
 =====

-This is an Angular component to upload videos to [Wistia](https://wistia.com/)
+This is an Angular component for uploading videos to [Wistia](https://wistia.com/)

 ### Installation